keith-light-proagrica/FE-guidelines/README.md

 }
 ```

--   Keep things DRY, aim to use standard classes to so you can re-use your code
+-   Keep things DRY, aim to use standard classes so you can re-use your code
 -   SASS includes and extends can encourage poor coding practice, just because it's one line in your code doesn't mean it is when exported
 -   If you're applying the same include or styles on lots of selectors, create a class and apply it in HTML to keep things DRY
 -   This is where defined h1, h2, p etc. in Photoshop/XD files would be really useful so we can establish reuseable styles